sanjeevrana-hp/aws-vanilla-k8s/README.md

 enable_plugins = aws_ec2
 ```

-## Else, pull the docker image and then run the ./infra-k8.sh
+## Else, pull the docker image and then run the ./infra-k8.sh ( In Progess, not tested )
 ```python
 docker run -it -d --name mysandbox sanjeevranahp/myinfra:1.0 docker exec -it mysandbox bash